lunardao/dao/README.md

 a) Overall Governance change proposal which has an impact on everyone (remove multi-sig, change number of Sentinels, change the whitepaper etc)

-b) A core-team proposal to cover additional costs: If such proposal passes the payment is taken proportionaly to the token weights of the subDAOs (and their members).
+b) A core-team proposal to cover additional costs: If such proposal passes the payment is taken proportionally to the token weights of the subDAOs (and their members).

-If at least 50%+1 $VOX of total voting weight across the subDAOs is not for the proposal, the proposal is canceled, needs to be re-done.
+If less than 50% + 1 $VOX of total voting weight across the subDAOs is for the proposal, the proposal is rejected.

 *(Alternatively the assets can be still pooled together but an on-chain Snapshot of $VOX at the time of the investment is taken.
 The DAO uses proxy tokens to track who had tokens at the time of investment.
 This greatly simplifies raising, because every new treasury is always ETH.)*

 **Genesis Event: DAO launch & the initial raise**

 * Price: 100 $VOX (shares) = 1 ETH
-* Minimum tribute: To be decided as the the DAO launches as portfolio by default
+* Minimum tribute: To be decided as the the DAO launches as portfolio by default.
 * Permissionless entry
-* Contract has upper limit & time expiry; mints shares according to investors' tribute size, the price of everyone's shares is the same.
+* Contract has upper limit & time expiry. mints shares according to investors' tribute size.
+The price of everyone's shares is the same.

 ***Example***

 *In examples we will use place holders X, Y & Z for supported project and Tx, Ty & Tz for their tokens*

-In the real life scenario the amount of shares (the tribute) will be arbitrary per each member and some members will likely RageQuit with their funds.
-This example is simplified to get the understanding of the portfolio logic.
+In a real life scenario the amount of shares (the tribute) will be arbitrary per each member and some members will likely RageQuit with their funds.
+This example is simplified to get the understanding of the syndicate logic.

 * 100 people join the Squad for 10 ETH each -> 1000 $VOX (shares) each.
 * Treasury net = 1000 ETH; 100 000 $VOX (shares) was minted.